futuregrid/cloud-metrics/doc/source/metrics.rst

 with the help of various commands such as chart and csv which we describe next.

-.. note:: TODO Hyungro, what about the other commands?
-I do not think they are listed here.
+.. note:: Other commands will be described.

 The "chart" command
 ----------------------------------------------------------------------